larsloQ/Animating-SVG-paths-back-and-forth-without-external-libraries/README.md

 # Drawing / Animating SVG paths back and forth without external libraries

 ## Description
-SVG line-drawing animations with promises and async functions and without dependencies Async allows to chain animations.
+SVG line-drawing animations with promises and async functions and without dependencies. allows to chain animations.

 ## Description
 Open the index.html in dist folder to see what is meant.